RAHUL1115/picogen/README.md

 const pgen = require("picogen");
 pgen();
 ```
-- iniatilze stag (this will initaize and start the server)
+- iniatilze picogen (this will initaize and start the server)
 ``` bash
 $ node index.js init
 ```